6 Spatial and temporal patterns of the terrestrial carbon cycle

 Allocation Root inputs are approximately five times more likely than an equivalent mass of aboveground litter to be stabilized as soil organic matter (SOM) (Jackson et al. 2017).
 Thus, allocation and plant growth in different tissues is an important factor determining the link between vegetation productivity, litter production, and soil C. In grasslands and shurblands, a much larger fraction of C is allocated to roots than in forests.
 Thus, soil C stocks are often higher in natural grasslands and shrublands than in forests.
 This is also visible in Figure 6.15 which indicates high soil C stocks in the Earth’s grassland and shrubland-dominated regions.

-Stabilisation and saturation of soil organic C depends on the mineralogy of the soil.
-This suggests that not (only) the C inputs determine stocks, but also the capacity of soil mineral surfaces to sorb organic matter.
+Soil mineral composition Stabilisation and saturation of soil organic C depends on the mineralogy of the soil.
+This suggests that not (only) the C inputs determine stocks, but also the capacity of soil mineral surfaces to adsorb organic matter.

 Global soil C stocks